-More than 36 Covered Transactions reflected on Table 26 were tested against a single, specific result.
-Some APAs - deliberately infrequent - specify not a point or a range, but a "floor" or a "ceiling".
+Twenty-eight Covered Transactions reflected on Table 26 were tested against a single, specific result.
+Some APAs - deliberately infrequent - specify not a point or a range, but a "floor" or a "ceiling."
 When a floor is used, the tested party's result must be greater than or equal to some particular value.
 When a ceiling is used, the tested party's result must be less than or equal to some particular value.
-Three or fewer APAs executed in 2007 used a floor or a ceiling.
+Three or fewer APAs executed in 2009 used a floor or a ceiling.

 Some APAs look to a tested party's results over a period of years (multi-year averaging) to determine whether a taxpayer has complied with the APA.
-In 2007, rolling multi-year averaging was used for seven Covered Transactions.
-Five of those used three-year averages.
-Seven Covered Transactions used a cumulative multi-year average, while 40 Covered Transactions used term averages and three or fewer Covered Transactions used partial term averages.
+In 2009, rolling multi-year averaging was used for four Covered Transactions.
+All four of these Covered Transactions used four-year averages.
+Two Covered Transactions used cumulative multi-year averaging, while 42 Covered Transactions used term averages and seven Covered Transactions used partial-term averages.